 If only you knew how to keep coffee hot the right way.

-Let’s look into if we can actually keep our coffee warmer for longer without running the risk of drinking it like water.
+Let’s consider if we can keep our coffee warmer for longer without running the risk of drinking it like water.
 But first, we have some myths to crack to keep your coffee warm.